ansgarw/privacy/README.md

 This repo contains the data used for our research paper: "[The Market for Data Privacy](https://www.ssrn.com/abstract=3352175)" by Tarun Ramadorai, Antoine Uettwiller and Ansgar Walther.
 The published data consists of privacy policies, attributes of those policies, and measures of third-party sharing behavior for the sample of firms from Compustat US used in the paper.

-The Python code allows users to scrape and clean similar data for use in research on other firms and institutions in English-speaking countries.
+The Python code allows you to scrape and clean similar data for use in research on other firms and institutions in English-speaking countries.

-If you use either the code or the data in your work, please cite our paper (see bibtex citation below).
+If you use this, please cite our paper (see bibtex citation below).

 # Published Data